THE ULTIMATE STEP-BY-STEP GUIDE FOR HOW TO DECORATE YOUR CHRISTMAS TREE LIKE A PROFESSIONAL DESIGNER!

 - Mix them up – all of the items don’t need to match.

-- A tip from the tree designers is to drill a hole into whatever you’re hanging if you need a spot to run a hanger through.
+- A tip from the professional tree designers is to drill a hole into whatever you’re hanging if you need a spot to run a hanger through.

 - Use cable ties, floral wire or pipe cleaners to attach large items to the tree.
 The boot, on the tree, below was purchased at a thrift store with the express purpose of using it on the tree, so it was fine to drill a hole into the backside.
 Think outside of the box!